avantec-iot/avantec-thingsboard/docs/device/ta652fc-w/ta652fc-w-specification.rst

 ===== ============================================= =========== ====================
 ID    Items	                                        Value	    Default Value
 ===== ============================================= =========== ====================
-P19   Clear Wifi Configuration                      Yes or No   No P20   Clear Parameter setting (restore default)     Yes or No   No
+P19   Clear Wi-Fi Configuration                      Yes or No   No P20   Clear Parameter setting (restore default)     Yes or No   No
 ===== ============================================= =========== ====================

-* Clear Wifi Configuration:
+* Clear Wi-Fi Configuration:
-    When set to yes,the SSID and Password stored in the thermostat will be clerared  so another SSID and Password can be set again.
+    When set to yes, the SSID and Password stored in the thermostat will be cleared  so another SSID and Password can be set again.

 * Clear Parameter setting:
-    When set to yes, all Internal parameter setting will be restored to default value in next power on (reset)
+    When set to yes, all internal parameter setting will be restored to default value in next power on (reset)

 Technical Data